trebeljahr/trebeljahr.com/_pages/needlestack.md

 - [Edgar Djikstra's Manuscripts](https://www.cs.utexas.edu/~EWD/)

 ## Newsletters
 To be honest, I mostly hate newsletters because they are not worth it.
-By the definition of a newsletter to be regular and "news" most tend to be of that quality - namely complete trash.
+The definition of a newsletter to be regular and "news" means, that most tend to be of that quality - namely trash.
 There are only 3 I subscribed to and those I also read regularly and enjoy every single time.

 1. [Infinite Play by Nat Eliason](https://blog.nateliason.com/)
 1. [3, 2, 1 by James Clear](https://jamesclear.com/3-2-1)